Indigenous Arts Grants Program

 Share (Dissemination Grant)

-The purpose of the dissemination grant is to assist with the presentation of the works of PEI professional artists to the public, ideally in a critical and/or curatorial context, in the following disciplines: crafts; dance; interdisciplinary arts; film and media arts; music; theatre; visual arts; and writing and publishing.
+The purpose of the Share grant is to assist with the presentation of works by professional PEI artists to the public, ideally in a critical and/or curatorial context, including in but not limited to the following disciplines: fine crafts; dance; interdisciplinary arts; film and media arts; music; theatre; visual arts; and writing and publishing.

-This grant is intended to support opportunities to publicly present artistic works in order to increase access, understanding, and appreciation of Prince Edward Island art.
+This grant is intended to support opportunities to publicly share and present artistic works in order to increase access, understanding, and appreciation of Prince Edward Island art.
+It is meant to connect PEI artists with diverse communities provincially, nationally and internationally to allow them to engage more deeply with the public and develop a stronger profile.

 Purely commercial self-promotion ventures are not eligible for funding under this program.

-Amateur artists and/or students and not-for-profit organizations are not eligible for funding under this program.
+Amateur artists and/or students are not eligible for funding under this program.
+Festivals, contests, events and not-for-profit organizations are not eligible for funding under this program.

 Total maximum annual dissemination grant amounts: